aadyajha/claimschain/README.md

 3. Commit your changes and push to the branch.
 4. Submit a pull request for review.

+## Contract Details

+The smart contracts for ClaimsChain are deployed at the following address:

+- *Contract Address:* 0xd164a3428d8bda98a280563bf204a189c0d232fa1851125e3aefc2bc188a13c7

+You can find this address in the Move.toml file under the relevant section.

 ## License

 This project is open-source and licensed under the MIT License.